Mordax/blog/_posts/2019-01-27-On-Overscripted.md

 tags: [mozilla, open_source, mozfest, jupyter, pandas, dask, overscripted, challenge, apache, spark, competition, javascript, data, science, analysis, big_data, dataset, open_science]
 ---

 This post is a long time coming.
-This post will probably be in a part of a series.
+It will also probably be a part of a series.

 Back in August 2018, I was approached by my real life friend [biskit1](https://github.com/biskit1) about a competition Mozilla was hosting called the [Overscripted challenge](https://challenges.mozilla.community/overscripted/).